Leigh to Tunbridge Wells walk

 Lunch

 The suggested lunchtime stop is the Spotted Dog (tel 01892 870 253) at Smart's Hill, some 6.4 km (a third ) into the walk.
 This traditional clapboard pub dates back to 1520.
 This popular pub has log fires in winter and enjoys a superb view across the Medway Valley to Swaylands and Penshurst from its rear terraces.
 There are plenty of outside tables, but call ahead or arrive early if you want a table inside for lunch.
-Locally sourced food from a mostly English menu is served; lunch from midday to 2.30pm, Monday to Saturday, and from midday to 4pm on Sunday.
+Locally sourced food from a mostly English menu is served; lunch (2024) from midday to 2.30pm, Monday and Wednesday to Friday, midday to 3pm on Saturday, and all day on Sunday.
+Pub closed on Tuesdays.

 Nearby is another large and popular pub, the Bottle House Inn (tel 01892 870 306).
-This 15th century Free House serves meals - again, locally sourced - from Wednesday to Saturday from midday to 9pm and on Sunday from midday to 5pm.
+This 15th century Free House serves meals - again, locally sourced - (2024) from Wednesday to Friday from midday to 3pm, on Saturday from midday to 9pm and on Sunday (and Bank Holiday Mondays) from midday to 5pm.
+Closed Monday and Tuesday (although planning to reopen on Tuesdays "soon").

 Alternatively, for late starters, there is the Leicester Arms (tel 01892 871 617) in Penshurst, some 3.8 km into the walk.
 This Grade 11 listed building was once an integral part of the Penshurst Estate but it is now privately owned.
 Under new management since May 2020, this pub-hotel serves lunch from midday to 2pm most weekdays including Saturday (occasionally closed on Mondays and Tuesdays) and from midday to 3-30pm on Sundays.